Defense bill will force Fort Hood to change name

-A defense bill expected to pass the U.S. Senate this weekend will force Fort Hood to change its name.
+A defense bill passed by Congress will eventually force Fort Hood to change its name.

-Two days before Christmas, President Donald Trump vetoed the annual National Defense Authorization Act — for two main reasons.
+President Donald Trump originally vetoed the annual National Defense Authorization Act — the annual bill which funds the military — a few days before Christmas, primarily for two reasons.

 One, he wanted to get rid of Section 230 of the Communications Decency Act.
 Section 230 protects social media giants such as Facebook and Twitter from being sued for individual content posted on their sites.

-This would include Fort Hood, named after Confederate Gen. John Bell Hood.
-On Monday, the House voted to override the president’s veto.
-The Senate is scheduled to vote on whether or not to override the veto this weekend.
+There are currently 10 installations named after Confederates, all Army: Camp Beauregard, Louisiana; Fort Benning, Georgia; Fort Bragg, North Carolina; Fort Gordon, Georgia; Fort A.P.
+Hill, Virginia; Fort Hood; Fort Lee, Virginia; Fort Pickett, Virginia; Fort Polk, Louisiana; and Fort Rucker, Alabama.
+A study has not yet been published to determine the financial cost to the Army to rename the installations.

-If the veto is overturned and the NDAA is passed in Congress, the bill will give the Army three years to rename its 10 military installations named after Confederates.
-It also authorizes the formation of a National Commission on Modernizing Military Installation Designation committee, which will be composed of members of Congress and individuals appointed by the secretaries of the military services, according to the website of Nebraska Congressman Don Bacon, a retired Air Force brigadier general.
+Both houses of Congress overrode the president’s veto last week — the House Dec.
+28 and the Senate on Friday — setting up the passage of the NDAA.
+The bill will give the Army three years to rename the installations and authorizes the formation of a National Commission on Modernizing Military Installation Designation committee, which will be composed of members of Congress and individuals appointed by the secretaries of the military services, according to the website of Nebraska Congressman Don Bacon, a retired Air Force brigadier general.

 According to Bacon’s website, the committee will be authorized to review and make recommendations for renaming installations that are “not in line with the values of this country or the mission of the United States military.”

-For some retired members of the military, changing the names of posts such as Fort Hood isn’t really a big deal — at least, for the military itself.
-Small businesses located near the installations who incorporated the name of the military posts may end up having some issues, however, said retired Gen. James Thurmon, a Salado-area resident.
+But changing the names of posts such as Fort Hood isn’t really a big deal — at least, to the military itself, according to some area military retirees.
+Small businesses located near the installations who incorporated the name of the military posts may end up having some issues, however, said retired Army Gen. James Thurman, a Salado-area resident.

-“Personally, I would like to be a part of that commission,” said the former four-star general.
+“Personally, I would like to be a part of that commission,” Thurman said.

-Another Killeen area retired general, Lt.
-Gen. Paul Funk Sr., already had a name in mind to rename the post after — one Thurman said he not only agreed with, but would heartily endorse: the late Gen. Richard E. Cavazos.
+Retired Lt.
+Gen. Paul Funk Sr., a Killeen area resident, already has in mind someone to rename Fort Hood after: the late Gen. Richard E. Cavazos.

 Cavazos had a long history with Fort Hood as a commander of armored troops.
 He was a former commander of III Corps and Fort Hood and was the Army’s first Hispanic four-star general.
 He was awarded two Distinguished Service Crosses during his service, one for heroism in the Korean War and the second during the Vietnam War.
 He was also awarded two Silver Star Medals for valor during his service.